harshabose/gradient_decent/README.md

 # A New Gradient Decent Algorithm
 Gradient Decent with Secant Method scaling.
 Faster, Robust and Smarter

+Gradient Decent algorithms are usually considered lacking of scale in the

 ```math
 \begin{align}
 f:\;\;X^d \longrightarrow \mathbb{R}